civican/legisinfo/44-1/bills/S-17/bill_text.md

 ### Section 16.22

-  **(1)** On production in any superior court, a certificate issued under section **16.21** shall be registered in the court and, when so registered, a certificate has the same force and effect, and proceedings may be taken in connection with it, as if it were a judgment in that court obtained by **His** Majesty in right of Canada against the person who is named in the certificate for a debt of the amount set out in the certificate.
+  **(1)** On production in any superior court, a certificate issued under section 16.21 shall be registered in the court and, when so registered, a certificate has the same force and effect, and proceedings may be taken in connection with it, as if it were a judgment in that court obtained by His Majesty in right of Canada against the person who is named in the certificate for a debt of the amount set out in the certificate.

-> **Explanatory Note**:
-> *This amendment corrects an incorrect cross-reference.*
-> *Existing Text*:
-> > On production in any superior court, a certificate issued under section 16.2 shall be registered in the court and, when so registered, a certificate has the same force and effect, and proceedings may be taken in connection with it, as if it were a judgment in that court obtained by Her Majesty in right of Canada against the person who is named in the certificate for a debt of the amount set out in the certificate.

 ### Canada Student Financial Assistance Act